ooni/spec/nettests/ts-017-web-connectivity.md

    Optionally, if the URL beings with HTTPS then also perform a TLS handshake using the above established connections.
 The results of the TLS handshake end up in the "tls_handshakes" key (see df-006-tlshandshake.md).
+We will tag network events and TLS handshakes produced by this step of the experiment using the `"tcptls_experiment"` tag.
 This is the behavior of ooniprobe 3.x since August 2020.

    Probes SHOULD also record the network events (see df-netevents.md)